 In this analysis, we have examined catch and effort indicators independently from vessel characteristic indicators (e.g., vessel length, GRT, well capacity); further analyzing changes in catch rates with respect to changes in vessel characteristics or technologies employed may improve our ability to assess effort creep.
 Continued research into the development of suitable effort creep indicators should focus on these integrated analyses, including improved understanding of changes in operational decision making and fishing strategies influenced by advances in technology.
 This would require closer collaboration with industry which has proven difficult.
 We would encourage enhanced data collection or reporting of technology and information sources used by purse seine fishing operations.
-We also note the importance of enhanced data collection from the fishery, including the wide array of drifting FADs throughout the Pacific.
-Building a more complete and accessible database with information on the location, movement, and characteristics of FADs should enhance these analyses.
+We also note the importance of enhanced data collection from the fishery, including vessel level data on FAD deployment and monitoring.
+The current progress with the FAD logbook implementation and building the FADs database is an important advancement.
 In addition, Vessel Monitoring System (VMS) data will become increasingly important as we investigate changes in fisher behaviour over time.